amalon/hoganfam-trains/README.md

 This project is to create some semi-realistic trains for use with Minecraft Java Edition and the [TrainCarts Spigot plugin].

-It consists of a resouce pack containing models and textures for various train parts (which the Minecraft clients will need), and a saved train module to be loaded on the server running the plugin to organise the models into trains.
+It consists of a resource pack containing models and textures for various train parts (which the Minecraft clients will need), and a saved train module to be loaded on the server running the plugin to organise the models into trains.